Protect your feet with our hand-picked selection of the best water and pool shoes.

 When it comes to color combos, CIOR has got it dialed in.
 No matter what your color palette there is a design and set of colors for you.
 (29 different kinds last time I checked.)

-The sole is rubberized to give you some serious grip and the shoes were surprisingly breathable, making them ideal for soggy and warm hikes or beach-strolling.
+The sole is rubberized to give you some serious grip and the shoes–which could be pretty easily mistaken for aqua socks–were surprisingly breathable, making them ideal for soggy and warm hikes or beach-strolling.

 They are also thick enough that they can double as socks for your fins.
 They do run a little large so order a size down.